antrea-io/antrea/docs/network-flow-visibility.md

 Please note that the default values for `flowExportInterval`, `aggregatorTransportProtocol`, and `flowAggregatorAddress` parameters are set to `60s`, `tls` and `flow-aggregator.flow-aggregator.svc`, respectively.
-Please make sure that `aggregatorTransportProtocol` is set to `tls` and `enableTLSToFlowAggregator` in `agent-agent.conf` is set to true to guarantee secure communication works properly. `enableTLSToFlowAggregator` and `aggregatorTransportProtocol` must always match, so TLS must either be enabled for both sides or disabled for both sides.
+Please make sure that `aggregatorTransportProtocol` and protocol of `flowCollectorAddr` in `agent-agent.conf` are set to `tls` to guarantee secure communication works properly.
+Protocol of `flowCollectorAddr` and `aggregatorTransportProtocol` must always match, so TLS must either be enabled for both sides or disabled for both sides.
 Please modify the parameters as per your requirements.

 ### IPFIX Information Elements (IEs) in an Aggregated Flow Record